The generalized second law in Euclidean Schwarzschild black hole

 \section{Introduction}

-The aim of this work is to study a model in a Schwarzschild black hole where the effects of the internal degrees of freedom, inside the event horizon, on the external matter fields are taken into account and how it contributes to the generalized entropy.
-In the proposed model, using methods of constructive field theory, we are able to show the validity of the generalized second law of thermodynamics.
+The aim of this work is to present a quite simple model with only a few assumptions to analyze the generalized second law in black hole thermodynamics \cite{PhysRevD.9.3292}.
+Many years ago, Bekenstein raised the following questions: What mechanisms ensure that the generalized entropy grows in any situation?
+And are there any exceptions to the law\cite{bekensteinn}?
+Since those questions were raised, a number of new developments have emerged \cite{davies1978thermodynamics,KAY199149,jacobson2003horizon,PhysRevD.81.064009,solodukhin2011entanglement,Carlip:2014pma,Hollands:2014eia,Harlow:2014yka,Raju:2020smc}.
+Using methods of constructive field theory and the distributional zeta-function method \cite{Svaiter:2016lha,svaiter2016disordered,polym12051066}, we are able to verify the validity of the generalized second law of thermodynamics in an unorthodox scenario.

-The quantum revolution is related to the question: in our empirical world what is meant a measurements \cite{rosenfeld,wheeler1983quantum}?
-The answer for such a question is that they are local processes where states of nature corresponds to elements of a Hilbert spaces and observables are described using a noncommutative algebra.
-Based in the principle of causality and positivity of energy, the relativistic quantum theory of fields incorporates the principles of quantum mechanics to the classical theory of fields.
-The connection between relativistic fields and measurable particles is given by asymptotic relations in the LSZ formalism, which establishes the connection between the time-ordered product of the fields and results of measurements, in the distant past and future, characterizing states corresponding to non-interacting point-like particles \cite{lehmann1955formulierung}.
-This local field theory obtained an impressive agreement between theory and experimental results, describing non-gravitational phenomena.